If you’re looking for the perfect cranial nerves mnemonic, you’re about to get the best online.

 So here’s the very good news:

-There are much better ways to remember the cranial nerves.
+There are much better memory aids that will help you remember the cranial nerves, especially for test preparation.

-On this page you’ll learn these ways in detail, so let’s get started with the mnemonics first.
+On this page you’ll learn these ways in detail, and I’ll give you a bunch of mnemonic examples for the cranial nerves.

 Then I’ll show you how to place them in a Memory Palace so you can get them all into long term memory quickly.